Probes of chaos over the Clifford group and approach to Haar values: Probes of chaos

 One can compute the average of the fourth order terms as: \ba \left\langle\mathcal{I}_{1/2,4,P}\right\rangle_{\cal U}&=&\frac{g_{2}(2t)-4g_{2}(t)+g_{3}(t)+g_{4}(t)+g_{3}^{*}(t)+(d-1)d(d+3)}{(d-1)d(d+1)(d+3)}\\ \left\langle\mathcal{I}_{1/2,4,P}\right\rangle_{\mathcal{C}}&=&\frac{-2+g_{2}(2t)+d\left(-1+\tilde{g}_{3}(t)+d\right)}{(d-1)(d+1)(d+2)} \ea where as usual the T-doped average is reported in App.~\ref{app:WYD}.

 The results are found in Fig.~\ref{fig:WYD_pauli}.
-One can observe a similar behavior to the one of coherence norm.
+One notices a similar behavior to the one of coherence norm.
 This is no surprise as the two measures are related, see below.
 Once again, the average over the GUE washes away the difference between the Clifford and Haar averages.

 Another interesting setting can be obtained by noting that the WYD skew information can be set to be a good measure of coherence for mixed states by setting $\eta=1/2$ and by choosing $X$ to be a projector onto the basis $B=\{\ket{i}\}$ over which we want to compute the coherence.
 Then one can define: \ba C(\psi)=\sum_i\mathcal{I}_{1/2}(\psi,\Pi_i) \ea with $\Pi_i=\dyad{i}$ being once again the projectors onto the basis states $\ket{i}$.
 The average of the second order term is again easily calculated as: \ba \langle\mathcal{I}_{1/2,2,\Pi_i}\rangle_{U}=1 \ea while the results of the averages of the second term of Eq.~\eqref{eq:wyd} for this case are: \ba \left\langle\mathcal{I}_{1/2,4,\Pi_i}\right\rangle_{\cal U}&=&\frac{g_{2}(2t)-4g_{2}(t)+g_{3}(t)+g_{4}(t)+g_{3}^{*}(t)+2d^{2}(3+d)}{d^{2}(1+d)(3+d)}\\ \left\langle\mathcal{I}_{1/2,4,\Pi_i}\right\rangle_{\mathcal{C}}&=&\frac{g_{2}(2t)+d\left(2+\tilde{g}_{3}(t)+2d\right)}{d(1+d)(2+d)} \ea the T-doped average being reported in the Appendix.
 It comes as no surprise that we obtain the same expressions as in Eqs.(~\ref{eq:coherence_haar_average},~\ref{eq:coherence_clifford_average}), showing the relation between the measures, and explaining the results similar to the case of coherence.